callummcgregor/nap-webdev-test/README.md

 I began by researching Node and practicing with a few tutorials.
 While perhaps not necessary to complete the programming task, this gave context that proved quite helpful.

 After familiarising myself with Node I began on the actual development task.
+During this phase I was also introduced to Handlebars and Bootstrap, which I found interesting and ultimately helpful in achieving my end goal.
 The results may not be particularly pretty, or even functional, but much was learnt in the process about a technology which was completely foreign to me until 2 days ago.

-Attached is an Excel spreadsheet with a brief summary of the hours I spent on this.
+Also included is an Excel spreadsheet with a brief summary of the hours I spent on this.

 # NAP Tech Web Dev Test